You can use Copenhagen’s 4 metro lines 24 hours a day, 7 days a week.

 Metro tickets and prices

-When using the public transportation in Copenhagen, all members of the family must have a valid ticket.
+When using public transportation in Copenhagen, all members of the family must have a valid ticket.
 You can read more about the various ticket types and their prices here.
 There is ongoing ticket control, and both Copenhageners and tourists are responsible for having the correct tickets.
-If you and your family are travelling without a valid ticket or with an insufficient number of tickets, you can all be individually fined.
+If you and your family are traveling without a valid ticket or with an insufficient number of tickets, you can all be individually fined.
 If you find that you have wrongfully been given a fare evasion ticket, you can file an online complaint to Metro’s customer service.
 Sometimes, they are willing to cancel or reduce some or all fare evasion tickets issued to tourist families.